- Residents/Common Questions

 Gravel Road Fast Facts:

-- 760 mile of gravel Rds., over a quarter of our roads
+- Over 750 mile of gravel roads, over a quarter of our roads

 - How many miles each grader can reshape/grade in a day?
 Not as many as you would think.
 Each grader does 5 to 6 miles of roads daily.
 Schedule rotation takes 4 to 6 weeks, so if you have been waiting 3 weeks since the last grading, you may still have to wait for a bit.

 - Speed at which graders move – 3 miles per hour

 - Multiple passes necessary to grade the road.
 Not completed in one pass.

 - Very expensive equipment.
 Operator needs to be properly trained.
 It is an art as well as a science.

 - If grader operators feel pressured to cover more miles, it can also create wash boarding problems.
 Needs to be done slow and steady.
 Can’t be rushed

 - Graders need maintenance.
 They have mechanical breakdowns.

 - Weather can affect the schedule.
 They can’t grade if it is too wet or in driving rain.

 - Chloride applications have to be coordinated with grading to avoid dust problems.

 - Many moving parts to the grading schedule and they like to adhere to it to avoid missing a road.
 Like to stick to the rotation.

 - SLOW DOWN!
 Once the road is graded, slow down -- the smoother surface will last longer.